Running system on armv7a9-zynq7000 (Xilinx Zynq-7000)

 Development board or emulator

-The easiest way to start programming hardware targets using Phoenix-RTOS is to get some of the evaluation boards with a specified target processor or microcontroller.
-In this case ZedBoard is the example of a board with the zynq7000 SoC, where the default configuration of peripherals allows to run Phoenix-RTOS.
-The next steps for a development board are described below.
+The easiest way to start programming hardware targets using Phoenix-RTOS is to get some evaluation boards with a specified target processor or microcontroller.
+There are 2 supported boards Zedboard and Zturn with the zynq7000 SoC, where the default configuration of peripherals allows running Phoenix-RTOS.
+The next steps for particular development board are described below.

 If you don't have one, you can check the running system for this target architecture on an emulator and follow the steps from the site below.